 Who is this test for?

-- • Family members diagnosed with cancer at a young age
+• You have been diagnosed with colorectal cancer at a young age (<50)

 How many genes are tested in this panel?

 How many hereditary cancer syndromes are associated with this panel?

 2 Hereditary cancer syndromes are associated with this panel.
 These are:

 • Constitutional mismatch repair syndrome (EPCAM, MSH2, MSH6, MLH1, PMS2)

 • Lynch syndrome (EPCAM, MLH1, MSH2, MSH6, PMS2)

 • American cancer society